Logo

 Nick Kyrgios has endorsement deals with several companies, including Yonex, Nike and Beats.

-Nick Kyrgios is an avid fan of the Boston Celtics in the NBA and a life-long supporter of Tottenham Hotspur in English football's Premier League.
+Nick Kyrgios is an avid fan of the Boston Celtics in the American league, the National Basketball Association, and a life-long supporter of Tottenham Hotspur in English football's Premier League.

-Nick Kyrgios has followed a vegan diet since at least early 2020.
+Nick Kyrgios has followed a vegetarian diet since at least early 2020.

 Nick Kyrgios said that seeing the loss of animal life during the intense bushfires across Australia reinforced his choice of diet.